 But what are the benefits of working this way?

 The Pomodoro Technique book lists a number of benefits, including a reduction in anxiety, and improved motivation.
-But for me the biggest benefit has been that taking a short break tends to relieve physical and mental tension, allowing your brain to do some background processing about whatever task you are engaged in.
+But for me, the biggest benefit has been that taking a short break tends to relieve physical and mental tension, allowing your brain to do some background processing about whatever task you are engaged in.

-Last year Scientific American published a fascinating article entitled ‘Why Your Brain Needs More Downtime’.
+Last year, Scientific American published a fascinating article entitled ‘Why Your Brain Needs More Downtime’.
 It describes how our brains have a particular circuit, named the Default Mode Network, which is activated when we are not especially focussed on any one thing.
-This part of the brain is responsible for unconscious activity which is important in solving complex problems – i.e. what us programmers are paid to do.
+This part of the brain is responsible for unconscious activity which is important in solving complex problems – i.e., what we programmers are paid to do.
 We’ve all experienced that flash of insight in the office kitchen or during the drive home.
 That is the Default Mode Network at play, and it is apparently more active in creative people (e.g. programmers).

 So you owe it to yourself and your employers to take regular, short breaks throughout the day.

 The Pomodoro Technique is quite strict about this.
 From the book:

 When the Pomodoro rings, this signals that the current activity is peremptorily (though temporarily) finished.
 You’re not allowed to keep on working “just for a few more minutes”, even if you’re convinced that in those few minutes you could complete the task at hand.